 while n > 0

 Since you do arithmetic in you favorite base, the remainders will be numbers in that base.
 You may need to convert them to base r digits.
 For example, if your favorite base is ten and you are converting to hexadecimal then you need to convert remainder values for 0 to 15 to hexadecimal digits.
-To do this, you can use the table Converting hexadecimal digits to binary and decimal in reverse.
+To do this, you can use the table of hexadecimal digits shown in the "Digit Symbols" section.

 The repeated division algorithm works no matter what your favorite base is.
 For humans, the favorite base is usually ten, so humans can use this algorithm to convert from decimal to base r.